Dream (YouTuber): Personal life

-Having not revealed his face until 2022, Dream's real-life identity and many aspects of his personal life are unknown.
-An American, he was born with the first name "Clay" on August 12, 1999, and, as of 2022, resides in Orlando, Florida, with fellow internet personalities GeorgeNotFound and Sapnap.
+Having not revealed his face until 2022, Dream's real-life identity and many aspects of his personal life are not public.
+He is an American named Clay, was born on August 12, 1999, and, as of 2022, resides in Orlando, Florida, with fellow internet personalities GeorgeNotFound and Sapnap.
 Dream has spoken publicly about his diagnosis with ADHD.
 His anonymous avatar was inspired by a picture his former girlfriend posted on Discord.
+He has a pet cat named Patches.

 On September 19, 2022, Dream stated that the next YouTube video he would upload would be him revealing his face to the public for the first time.
 He revealed his face in said YouTube video, titled "hi, I'm Dream.", thirteen days later, on October 2, 2022.
 Dream decided to do a face reveal because he wanted to meet up with friends, explore making new types of content, and do more work outside of his home.
 He also said that he would post "more IRL content" but does not "plan on adding a face cam" to his Minecraft videos.
 Dream's face reveal prompted both positive and negative comments online.
 His face reveal video garnered over 21.9 million views and 2.5 million likes in less than a day.
-As of April 2025, the video has over 53.5 million views and over 4.3 million likes, making it the 13th-most-viewed video on Dream's YouTube channel.
+As of April 2025, the video has over 67 million views and over 4.7 million likes, making it the 13th-most-viewed video on Dream's YouTube channel.
+Due to backlash, Dream deleted the face reveal video in June 2023.
+At some point though, Dream made his face reveal public on his YouTube channel again.

 According to Time magazine, "Dream's anonymity has been one of the most alluring aspects of his persona online and that intrigue, paired with his vibrant personality, have helped him build a loyal following across social media platforms."
-In a 2021 interview with YouTuber Anthony Padilla, Dream said that, while he did not intend to be anonymous, it became too important a part of his online persona for him to abandon at the time.
+In a 2021 interview with YouTuber Anthony Padilla, Dream explained that although he never intended to remain anonymous, this aspect of his identity had become too important to his online persona for him to abandon at that time.

-Dream is a supporter of the University of Oklahoma's athletic teams (known as the Oklahoma Sooners), as he frequently sports Sooners jerseys during public appearances.